-Your safety, and that of all our exhibitors, partners, visitors, suppliers and staff is our number one priority.
+Your safety and that of all our exhibitors, partners, visitors, suppliers and staff is our number one priority.

 To ensure peace of mind and to maximise safety we have created some straight-forward additional measures that we respectfully ask all attendees to comply with.

-This page was last updated on the 3rd November 2021
+This page was last updated on the 21st March 2022.

-- Your ticket or badge (These will be sent via email 2 weeks before the conference)
+- Your ticket or badge (These will be sent via email 2 week before the conference)

 - Health check: at the entrance, we will ask you five health questions.

 - A face mask as masks are strongly recommended within the facility, but not required.

 *Please note that if you provide test results for entry, the test must have been conducted in the last: